 My experience at both Harvard University and at Harvard University Extension School animal cognition course, “The Cognitive Dog: Savants or Slackers?”, you could attend in Harvard Yard in-person or through their extension school (one of their 12 schools at Harvard).
 This course was a popular success as one of their most registered extension Psych courses (82 students registered only second to 84 students registered to Intro to Psych).
 To receive a citation in animal cognition back in 2007 three courses were required (2 bird and 1 dog course).
 Irene Pepperberg (Alex and Me) and Bruce Blumberg were the amazing instructors for those courses.
 Shortly after Harvard, I wrote the first scholarly-cited cat behavior science book for cat owners.
 In addition to being published in 4 different languages (Random House Publishing), it is used as textbook curriculum in cat behavior certifying organizations to certify other cat behaviorists/counselors that you see today.

-Monteverde Costa Rica Cloud Forest Reserve 2014 Cat Census Study with Mieshelle Nagelschneider and Dr. Jordan Carlton Schaul for team “Cat Whisperer” and the next book.
+Monteverde Costa Rica Cloud Forest Reserve 2014 Cat Census Study, Cat Tracking Study, and Cat Behavior Study with Mieshelle Nagelschneider and Dr. Jordan Carlton Schaul for team “Cat Whisperer” and the next book.

 Oxford University 2019 – Dept. for Continuing Education – Animal Behavior and Psychology.